petershin/liferay-learn/docs/liferay-cloud/latest/en/migrating-to-liferay-cloud/creating-data-backup-files.md

 * *trashentry* &rarr; *TrashEntry*

-You can use a [`RENAME TABLE`](https://dev.mysql.com/doc/refman/5.7/en/rename-table.html) command in MySQL to change a table's name.
+You can use the [`RENAME TABLE`](https://dev.mysql.com/doc/refman/5.7/en/rename-table.html) command in MySQL to change a table's name.
 Please [submit a Support ticket](https://help.liferay.com) if you need assistance adjusting your table names.

 ## Create a Database Dump